drewnoff/spark-notebooks-gallery/gallery/cryptocurrency-ts/README.md

 ## Conclusion

-I hope this notebook has given you some ideas on how can you use these great tools like Apache Spark, Flint library, Spark Notebook and Plotly scientific graphing library for time serires data analysis.
-ALso given that Apache Spark is a fast and general engine for big data processing you can use all these tools on much larger datasets in cluster computing environment.
+I hope this notebook has given you some ideas on how can you use these great tools like Apache Spark, Flint library, Spark Notebook and Plotly scientific graphing library for time series data analysis.
+Also given that Apache Spark is a fast and general engine for big data processing you can use all these tools on much larger datasets in cluster computing environment.

 *And again many thanks to [@sarahpan](https://blog.timescale.com/@sarahpan) for [sharing](https://blog.timescale.com/analyzing-ethereum-bitcoin-and-1200-cryptocurrencies-using-postgresql-3958b3662e51) her ideas on analysis of given dataset*.